 Studying Data Science in Arkansas

-Data science in Arkansas is the tale of two regions:
+Data science in Arkansas is concentrated in two regions:

 Data Science Research & Initiatives at Arkansas Universities

 Considering its size, Arkansas has a solid number of data science programs for distance learners.
-UALR and UARK are your obvious bets, but even ATU is putting its hand up.
+UALR and UARK are a couple options, but there’s also Arkansas Technical University.
 Having trouble choosing between online and campus?
 Have a look at our advice on what to look for in an online data science program.

 Online Graduate Certificates in Data Science

-If you want a grounding in big data with no frills attached, UALR’s online Graduate Certificate in Data Science is your best bet.
-The syllabus covers the fundamentals of database systems, data science skills & concepts (e.g. data mining strategies), information visualization, and data protection & privacy.
+UALR’s online Graduate Certificate in Data Science is one option.
+The syllabus covers the fundamentals of database systems, data science skills & concepts, information visualization, and data protection and privacy.
 Course credits can be used toward UALR’s Master of Science in Information Science.

 If you’re looking for skills in a specific field:

-- UARK’s 75% online Graduate Certificate in Business Analytics from the Walton School of Business will school you in fundamentals of data analytics, management & mining, and prep you for SAS® certification.
+UARK’s 75% online Graduate Certificate in Business Analytics from the Walton School of Business will school you in fundamentals of data analytics, management & mining, and prepare you for SAS® certification.
 Credit hours can be applied to UARK’s MIS or MS in Statistics/Analytics.

 Interested in a degree in hard-core data science?
-UALR is near the top 25 of Best Online Graduate Computer Information Technology Programs and it has two contrasting options for its distance learners (complete with a thesis or project):
+UALR has options for its distance learners:

-- The online Master of Science in Information Science (MSIS) is a data science degree by any other name.
-The syllabus tackles the same subjects covered in the online graduate certificate (see above), but it also includes 15 credits of coursework in self-selected areas such as AI, Business Intelligence, virtual reality, etc.
+The online Master of Science in Information Science (MSIS) is a data science degree by any other name.
+The syllabus tackles the same subjects covered in the online graduate certificate, but it also includes coursework in self-selected areas such as AI, Business Intelligence, virtual reality, etc.

-- The online Master of Science in Information Quality (MSIQ) prioritizes IQ principles, tools, and strategies.
-Having said that, the syllabus includes a heavy dose of core courses & electives in data science, including visualization, systems analysis, and databases.
+The online Master of Science in Information Quality (MSIQ) prioritizes IQ principles, tools, and strategies.
+Having said that, the syllabus includes a heavy dose of core courses and electives in data science, including visualization, systems analysis, and databases.

 Climbing the career ladder?
-UARK’s Professional Master of Information Systems is primarily online, with one campus interaction per month.
-It’s designed to give Arkansas professionals hands-on experience in analytics (e.g. forecasting), data management (e.g. SQL), data mining, and enterprise computing platforms (e.g. Teradata, IBM, SAS®).
-Students work with real data sets from Tyson, Dillard’s, and Acxiom.
+UARK’s Professional Master of Information Systems is primarily online.
+It’s designed to give Arkansas professionals hands-on experience in analytics, data management, data mining, and enterprise computing platforms.
+Students work with real data sets from real companies.

 Enamored with health information technology?
 ATU’s online (or on-campus) Master of Science in Health Informatics might be right up your alley.
-In addition to exposing students to technical skills (e.g. database management, decision support systems, advanced biostatistics, etc.), the syllabus covers important areas such as privacy & security and leadership & policy.
+In addition to exposing students to technical skills, the syllabus covers important areas such as privacy & security and leadership & policy.

 Data Science Scholarships in Arkansas

-We’ve highlighted university scholarships & assistantships (i.e. institutional aid) that apply to the school’s data program.
+We’ve highlighted university scholarships and assistantships that apply to the school’s data program.
 But this isn’t the end of the line!
-Your Graduate Studies Office will have more info on general & private scholarships (e.g. diversity funding) and alternative financing options (e.g. low-interest loans).
+The university’s Graduate Studies Office will have more info on general & private scholarships and alternative financing options.